xxfoundation/elixxir-docs/end_to_end.md

 encryption protocol used by the Elixxir chat application (known as "xx messenger", **citation needed**).

-As well soon show, these are rather two distinct protocols.
+As we'll soon show, these are rather two distinct protocols.
 The encryption protocol could be used with other transports, and likewise other types of applications could use the mix network transport protocol.